Widget Options

 Important

 Clicking again on the currently Selected/Highlighted chart element, gets the highlighting cleared from the respective chart element.
-However, the value stored in the corresponding element parameter is retained and not emptied.
+However, the value stored in the corresponding element parameter remains unchanged and is not cleared.
+This behavior also applies to cells on the Table widget.

 Totals